Contents

 PIC

-Figure 1.3: The coils d and wire diameter d
+Figure 1.3: Input of coils d and wire diameter d

 Enter the spring length L0 and the spring diameter D .